 - Nutritional deficiency testing

-- Alternative therapies such as acupuncture and chiropractic care
+- Alternative therapies such as acupuncture and chiropractic care may be suggested

 Is functional medicine covered by insurance?

 Like other specialties at Henry Ford, the functional medicine program participates with all Henry Ford Health System accepted insurances and will bill your insurance company directly.
 Coverage of your functional medicine visits and specialized testing will depend on your individual health plan and coverage.
 We recommend checking with your health insurance company to determine what is covered under your plan prior to any office visit, testing or lab procedure.
 Specialized functional medicine tests and supplements are not covered by most insurance plans.
 Depending on your health plan, you may be able to use your flexible spending (FSA) or health spending (HAS) accounts for some of the costs.
 Our billing specialist is available to answer any questions you may have and can be reached by calling (248) 380-6201.